Mongolia: What to Know Before You Go

 The weather in September was perfect with chilly nights and days in the 70’s but over the course of a month that would drop severely to 16 and snowy at nights.
 A warm sleeping bag is a MUST because the weather can literally change overnight.
 The weather is tricky in the winter it’s brutal, -40 brutal!
 And in the summer it can be very hot and filled with mosquitos.
 August and September are generally the best months to go.
 Come prepared for the weather.
 Boots, hat, jackets and warm sleeping bag did not go unused.
 Waterproof clothing is a must.

 I found this part to be very difficult and like always I spent more money than I anticipated.
 Mongolia is not South East Asia and don’t expect to find those prices and deals.
 Mongolia is changing at a rapid pace and I felt like my beloved lonely planet was very out of date on prices and some all around things on Mongolia.
 Mongolia is not really on the main tourist trail as of yet but I think that is changing fast.
 For this reason the travel infrastructure outside the cities and major travel destinations is minimal at best.
-If you are not going on a organized tour (which is not my style, but they sure make things easier) then you will be hard pressed to find hotels, restaurants and even roads in some of the areas I was in.
+If you are not going on a organized tour (which is not my style, but they sure make things easier than backpacking Mongolia) then you will be hard pressed to find hotels, restaurants and even roads in some of the areas I was in.
 Outside the cities it is very tough.
 So as an independent traveler this makes thing difficult.
 I did meet people doing it.
 Taking local transportation, camping and so on but you will need a lot of time.
 Now if you had your own car and you were camping that would be pretty easy and cheap if you had a good GPS.

 Finding A Local Guide